THE 2023 AWAKE IN THE WILD TEACHER TRAINING BASED IN NORTH AMERICA IS NOW FULL.

-FOR DETAILS ABOUT THE 2023-2024 EUROPEAN AWAKE IN THE WILD TEACHER TRAINING, CLICK HERE.
+FOR DETAILS ABOUT THE EUROPEAN AWAKE IN THE WILD TEACHER TRAINING, CLICK HERE.

 Awake in the Wild Teacher Training in North America

-The Awake in the Wild Teacher Training is an apprenticeship training in guiding contemplative nature practice, inspired by wisdom teachings from the Buddhist tradition, by Mark Coleman’s book Awake in the Wild (AITW) and by the wilderness retreats led by Mark for more than two decades across the Americas.
+The Awake in the Wild Teacher Training is an apprenticeship training in guiding contemplative nature practice, inspired by wisdom teachings from the Buddhist tradition, by Mark’s book Awake in the Wild (AITW) and by the wilderness retreats led by Mark and Lori for more than two decades across the Americas.
 Nature meditation brings mindful awareness practices into the outdoors as a support for presence, connection, and insight.
 Mark is excited to share this cherished work with a group of dedicated nature meditation practitioners that will give them tools to begin to share similar practices with others.

 The Awake in the Wild Teacher Training is for people who care deeply about the earth, who have a strong Dharma / meditation practice and who take that contemplative presence into the outdoors.
 Equally important, it is for those who feel called to take people deep into nature with a spirit of reverence and contemplation.

-Awake in the Wild Teacher Training Course Overview
+Awake in the Wild Teacher Training Course Overview and Q&A Session

 This in-depth apprenticeship training in nature-based mindful contemplative practice trains you to: